Doctor insights on:

 18yo with mono w complications.
 In hospital x1wk.
 Out of hospital x1wk and wants to travel and visit relatives for holiday.
 Advisable?
 Contagious?

-- Can you have a relapse of mono?
+- Can you have mono without a fever?

-- What can i eat if i have gestational diabetes?
+- Can i take aleve for back pain if i have type 2 diabetes?

-- How do i know if i have mono?
+- Can i take cold medicine if i have diabetes?